souviknath94/gps-search-agent/README.md

 An implementation of **Local Search (Genetic Algorithm)** to solve a pathfinding problem between Panaji and Chennai.

 ## 📍 Problem Statement
-Vyuha, a software engineer, needs to travel from her native place, **Panaji**, back to her office in **Chennai**.
-Due to technical issues with standard mapping tools and the unavailability of flights, she must rely on road transport.

-The goal of this agent is to find the most optimal road path covering various cities in South India while minimizing the total distance travelled.
+The goal of this agent is to find the most optimal road path covering various cities in the given map while minimizing the total distance travelled between any two points.

 ![Road Connectivity Map](images/map.png)